The Feast of the Exaltation of the Holy Cross ~ September 14, 2021

 Very truly, I tell you, unless a grain of wheat falls into the earth and dies, it remains just a single grain; but if it dies, it bears much fruit.
 Those who love their life lose it, and those who hate their life in this world will keep it for eternal life (John12:24.)

-Many of us might shudder and quake in our sneakers at the thought of Dying to Self.
-It goes against everything our American culture tells us we should do—Look Out For No. 1 ~ especially what we put up with from our elected officials, day in and day out these days.
-There has been talk about the “Me Generation” since the Seventies.
-I found quite interesting: Patricia Greenfield, a psychological scientist at the University of California in Los Angeles, used the Google Ngram Viewer to scan more than 1 million books.
-Her findings, which were published in Psychological Science, showed that there has been a distinct rise in more individualistic words such as “choose,” “get,” “feel,” “unique,” “individual” and “self” and a decrease in community-focused words such as “obliged,” “give,” “act,” “obedience,” “authority,” “pray” and “belong.”
+It goes against everything our American culture tells us we should do—Look Out For No. 1.
+A psychologist some time ago did a study that showed that there has been a distinct rise in more individualistic words such as “choose,” “get,” “feel,” “unique,” “individual” and “self” and a decrease in community-focused words such as “obliged,” “give,” “act,” “obedience,” “authority,” “pray” and “belong.”
 No sign of Dying to Self here, it seems.
 Let alone the Cross.

-If you name the trauma(s) that have altered your life over the years . . . how did you deal with them?
+If you name the trauma(s) that have altered your life over the years or just over the duration of this pandemic. . . how did you deal with them?
 How did they affect you?
 What about Dying to Self?
 Can you ~ do you ~ do that?

 Unless a grain of wheat falls into the earth and dies, it remains just a single grain; but if it dies, it bears much fruit.
-Those who love their life will lose it, and those who hate their life in this world will keep it for eternal life (John 12:24.)
-Does this make sense to you?
+Those who love their life lose it, and those who hate their life in this world will keep it for eternal life (John12:24.)

 If any wants to become my followers, let them deny themselves and take up their cross and follow me.
 For those who want to save their life will lose it, and those who lose their life for my sake will find it.
 For what will it profit them if they gain the whole world but forfeit their life?
 Or what will they give in return for their life?
 (Luke 9:24-26 ~ NRSV)